Taking your Laptop Computer Overseas

 Practical Tips for Staying Connected Abroad

-Preparing to take your laptop
+Preparing to Take your Laptop

 So you have decided that you will travel with your laptop or not travel at all.
 The next step is to figure out how to prepare yourself and your computer for the challenges that await you both overseas.
-If you plan to access the Internet with your laptop, you need to make sure that you have the latest security updates installed as well as a firewall.
-Both will help to prevent unwanted intrusions from outside computers, adware and spyware.
+If you plan to access the internet with your laptop, you need to make sure that you have the latest security updates installed as well as a firewall.
+Both will help to prevent unwanted intrusions from outside computers, including ever-more-sophisticated adware and spyware.

 Power and Connectivity

+Unlike other electrical appliances, laptops don’t require an electrical transformer to work overseas.
 Most laptop power adapters can convert voltage from 110-240 to power your computer, which is very practical for traveling.
 All you need is a plug adapter to accommodate the type of electrical plug used at your destination.
 To be sure, read the labels on your power adapter, which will tell you the input voltage range of your unit.

 With power supply unreliable in many remote areas and developing countries, bringing an extra battery is a good way to ensure that you can put in the working hours you need.
-Keep in mind that older batteries can suddenly loose charge and you don’t want to be stranded abroad without a working battery.
+Keep in mind that older batteries can suddenly lose charge, and you don’t want to be stranded abroad without a working battery.
 Many travelers make use of downtime while waiting for a train or flight by working on their laptops—so make sure your batteries are in good working condition.

 Keeping your Laptop Safe and Alive

 Hard drives can be damaged easily when a computer is dropped or when it experiences heavy vibration or knocks.
-There are a number of laptops today (Lenovo, Apple, Hewlet Packard, just to mention a few) that include motion sensor drop protection, a technology that senses when your computer suddenly changes its position and then locks the read/write head of the hard drive so it won’t be damaged during a drop or sudden movement.
+There are a number of laptops today (Apple, Hewlett Packard, just to mention a few) that include motion sensor drop protection, a technology that senses when your computer suddenly changes its position and then locks the read/write head of the hard drive so it won’t be damaged during a drop or sudden movement.
 This is a nice feature if you are out and about with your computer a lot.

 I always thought that computers are immune to climate change.
 I was wrong.
 The high humidity in the Brazilian Amazon accelerated the corrosion on ribbon cable contacts of my laptop keyboard, and slowly I lost the function of more and more keys, until I had to use an external keyboard.
-I also wanted to keep my computer protected and out sight while traveling, and I realized too late that the dark and humid environment of my laptop case promoted mold growth.
+I also wanted to keep my computer protected and out of sight while traveling, and I realized too late that the dark and humid environment of my laptop case promoted mold growth.
 After I opened my laptop after a week, the keyboard and screen were green with mold, and my hard drive no longer worked.

 If you travel abroad for a long time and have regular work to do on your laptop, you might want to find out if your computer manufacturer sells computers in the country you are traveling in.
 This could make it much easier to get replacement parts or have your laptop repaired.
 As an Macintosh user, I had no way to get my hard drive repaired in the Amazon or buy a replacement, since Apple computers are not widely used in Brazil.
 The nearest repair shop was in São Paulo, a few thousand miles away.

 If you plan on watching DVDs on your laptop while traveling, be aware of the fact that there are six global region codes for DVDs.
 This is basically a protective system put in place by the entertainment industry to protect their movies from being easily pirated and sold abroad.
-A North American laptop will not play DVDs from Europe, since your laptop is programmed to play ‘Region 1’ DVDs only.
+A North American laptop will not play DVDs from Europe, since your laptop is programmed to play "Region 1" DVDs only.
 You can change the region code on your laptop to play DVDs anywhere in the world, but you can only change your computer’s region code five times.
 If you plan on watching a lot of foreign DVDs or if you travel for a long time, it may be worth switching your computer’s region code, but you need to keep track of how many times you are switching DVD regions, so you will be able to go back to your original region code after you return home from your travels.